 5 Minutes with Peter Bannister

-Justin caught up with Peter Bannister to discuss the impact COVID-19 has had on medical technology transformation
+Collingwood caught up with Peter Bannister to discuss the impact COVID-19 has had on medical technology transformation

 Peter Bannister is a highly experienced C-Level Executive and Engineering Operations Leader.
-He is currently Healthcare Sector Chair, Institution of Engineering and Technology and Chief Customer Success Officer, Mirada Medical Ltd. He caught up with Justin Carpenter our Senior Healthcare Consultant to discuss the impact COVID-19 has had on medical technology transformation.
+He is currently Healthcare Sector Chair, Institution of Engineering and Technology and Chief Customer Success Officer, Mirada Medical Ltd. He caught up with our Senior Healthcare Consultant to discuss the impact COVID-19 has had on medical technology transformation.

-Justin: What technical transformation have you seen happen as a result of COVID-19 and the current restrictions?
+Collingwood: What technical transformation have you seen happen as a result of COVID-19 and the current restrictions?

 Peter: The current situation has brought reliance on remote treatment, such as telemedicine to the fore but has also seen manufacturers move to support healthcare providers whose own workforce are now operating remotely, for example in radiology and cancer treatment planning.
 In terms of addressing covid-19 itself, there has been an overwhelming shift within the industry (helped by notable examples outside such as Formula 1) towards producing equipment such as PPE, ventilators but also to apply techniques such as machine learning ("AI") to aid the diagnosis of the disease.
 We are also seeing new efforts in digital health to help in tracking the spread of the virus.

-Justin: We have seen more GP’s and hospitals turn to digital triage to adapt, what changes do you think and hope continue post COVID-19?
+Collingwood: We have seen more GP’s and hospitals turn to digital triage to adapt, what changes do you think and hope continue post COVID-19?